1st Edition

 Chapter 14: Cool Like Jazz: A Loving Dialogue on the Multiplicity of Black Manhood

-Part 4: Rhizomatic Awakenings, New Plateaus: Rhizomes, Connection, Ruptures, and Lines of Flight David W. Robinson-Morris
+Part III: Rhizomatic Awakenings, New Plateaus: Rhizomes, Connection, Ruptures, and Lines of Flight David W. Robinson-Morris

-Chapter 15: Showing up Audacious and Bad Ass from the Edges & On the Margins Like My Ancestors
+Chapter 15: Showing up Audacious and Bad Ass from the Edges and on the Margins Like My Ancestors

 Phyllis M. Jeffers-Coly